 Norie has been teaching me about sharing my living space with another very independent, sometimes not affectionate, sometimes territorial being.
 Several months ago I was reccovering from a painful friendship and still learning how to take up for myself when necessary.
 I already learned from two different relationships to be the peacekeeper; be agreeable, try not to care too much to keep myself calm, (if not keeping my then spouse calm).

-I threw her on the floor and yelled at her for biting me.
+I pushed off of my lap onto the floor and yelled at her for biting me.
 I was sobbing and then I found myself saying, “I didn’t deserve that!
 Just like that friend.” and after a few more tears,” and my husband!”
 Suddenly I realized that I had not been aware of the pain caused by two people I had been close to.
 Now I felt the pain and let it out.
 We get along much better now.

 The other thing I learned is to guard my nicely warmed recliner when I have to go to another room.
 Norie finds a warm seat irresistible.
 So when I get up I tell her, “I am coming right back!”
 (She knows what this means.)
 When I come back, I find that she has inevitably spread herself over the seat enough to “graciously” give me a fraction of the seat I was sitting on.
 I have the recliner covered with a padded cover.
 When I come back and she doesn’t move when I tell her I want my seat back, all I have to do is lift the recliner cover to lift her out of the seat.
 Planning ahead for these eventualities is very helpful.

 I am still very thankful for Norie’s company every day.
 At least I have someone besides myself to talk to.
 She is pretty smart and can be very funny.